fyookball/ChainBet/MULTIPLAYER.md

 This protocol meets those 2 ideals, although it does have the cost of requiring a security deposit of a multiple (N) of the bet amount, where N is the number of participants.
 It may be possible to create a different scheme that meets the ideals and has a lower security deposit, but at the cost of added complexity, time, and multiple rounds.
 We will not explore such a scheme here.

+## Multilock

+We draw our initial inspiration from a multilock idea originally proposed by Kumaresan and Bentov, which offers the principle of  jointly locking coins for fair exchange.
+Their proposal requires a protocol change, using the leaves of the Merkle root to get a different transaction ID even if the transaction is unsigned.

+However, a protocol change is not necessary for our purposes.
+We can build our solution simply by applying the correct tiering of transactions and time locks.